ThalesGroup/xsmp-modeler-core/README.md

 ### Debug and Build

-This project uses Apache maven as its build system.
+This project uses both Apache Maven and Gradle as its build system.

+Maven is used to build Eclipse plugins.

+Gradle is used to build CLI and VS Code extension.

-To build from a command-line, run `mvn package` in the root directory of the project source files.
+From a command-line, run `mvn package` and `./gradlew build vscodeExtension` in the root directory of the project source files.

 ## Documentation